crispreview/crispreview.github.io/_posts/2023-12-19-seabrooks-sea-salted.markdown

 A solid 8/10.

-Next up... something more exciting.
+Up next, something more exciting.